Man dies after crash in Dungiven

 These are external links and will open in a new window

-A 19 year-old-man has died after a single-vehicle crash in Dungiven, County Londonderry.
+A 19-year-old-man has died after a single-vehicle crash in Dungiven, County Londonderry.

 The crash happened on Feeny Road at about 03:30 BST on Sunday.

-The road remains closed between its junctions with Foreglen Road and Derrychrier Road.
+The road was closed between its junctions with Foreglen Road and Derrychrier Road, but has since reopened.

 In a separate incident on Saturday, a 43-year-old man died following a single-vehicle road crash in Coleraine, County Londonderry.